gr8justus/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This repository contains a collection of tasks related to shell permissions.

 • 0-iam_betty: In this task, the user was switched to betty.
+• 1-who_am_i: This task prints the username of the current user.